 They’ll also ask you to complete a field sobriety test.
 If you fail either the PVT or the field sobriety test (FST) they will arrest you for DUI.

-Your Atlanta DUI Defense Attorney Knows the Cops Have a Right to Pull You Over
+Do Cops Have a Right to Pull You Over?

 One of the first things people charged with DUI say is that the cops had no right to pull them over.
 What they fail to realize is that it requires very little for the cops to have reasonable suspicion to pull someone over.